Methods and Method References – 9/2012

 Lindsay, W.L. and W.A.
 Norvell.
 1978.
 Development of a DTPA soil test for zinc, iron, manganese, and copper.
 Soil Sci.
 Soc.
 Amer.
 J. 42:421-428.

-Boron Boron is extracted from soils using a hot-water extraction.
+Boron (for samples received in 2024 and back, retired starting Jan.
+2025) Boron is extracted from soils using a hot-water extraction.
 The B is determined by ICP.
 Reported on a dry soil basis only.

 A thirty gram sample of pulverized soil is placed in a heavy duty sealable bag along with 60 mls of DI. water.
 The bag is then place, along with up to 5 additional bags, in a microwavable straight sided container containing 1 liter of preheated hot water (90-99C).
 Microwave soil slurries to insure that the slurries boil for at least 5 minutes.
 Remove from microwave and filter through a Whatman #2 equivalent filter prior to ICP analyses.